Storytelling at Work: A Trainer’s Practical Playbook

 I draft the story using the three-beat arc, then decide the delivery choices that best serve the intention.

-As a Trainer, relevant and engaging stories come with the territory — and I prefer to use my own.
+As a Trainer, relevant stories come with the territory — and I prefer to use my own.
 There’s a time and place for case studies, of course.
-But personal stories often land deeper — for the audience, and for me.
+But personal stories often land deeper — for the audience.

 The story you tell could be the one that changes how your audience thinks, feels, and acts.